Sea level: Dry land

-The melting of glaciers at the end of ice ages is one example of eustatic sea level rise.
-The subsidence of land due to the withdrawal of groundwater is an isostatic cause of relative sea level rise.
+The melting of glaciers at the end of ice ages results in isostatic post-glacial rebound, when land rises after the weight of ice is removed.
+Conversely, older volcanic islands experience relative sea level rise, due to isostatic subsidence from the weight of cooling volcanos.
+The subsidence of land due to the withdrawal of groundwater is another isostatic cause of relative sea level rise.

-Paleoclimatologists can track sea level by examining the rocks deposited along coasts that are very tectonically stable, like the east coast of North America.
-Areas like volcanic islands are experiencing relative sea level rise as a result of isostatic cooling of the rock which causes the land to sink.

-On other planets that lack a liquid ocean, planetologists can calculate a "mean altitude" by averaging the heights of all points on the surface.
+On planets that lack a liquid ocean, planetologists can calculate a "mean altitude" by averaging the heights of all points on the surface.
 This altitude, sometimes referred to as a "sea level" or zero-level elevation, serves equivalently as a reference for the height of planetary features.

 Change

 Local and eustatic

-Local mean sea level (LMSL) is defined as the height of the sea with respect to a land benchmark, averaged over a period of time (such as a month or a year) long enough that fluctuations caused by waves and tides are smoothed out.
-One must adjust perceived changes in LMSL to account for vertical movements of the land, which can be of the same order (mm/yr) as sea level changes.
-Some land movements occur because of isostatic adjustment of the mantle to the melting of ice sheets at the end of the last ice age.
+Local mean sea level (LMSL) is defined as the height of the sea with respect to a land benchmark, averaged over a period of time long enough that fluctuations caused by waves and tides are smoothed out, typically a year or more.
+One must adjust perceived changes in LMSL to account for vertical movements of the land, which can occur at rates similar to sea level changes (millimetres per year).

+Some land movements occur because of isostatic adjustment to the melting of ice sheets at the end of the last ice age.
 The weight of the ice sheet depresses the underlying land, and when the ice melts away the land slowly rebounds.
 Changes in ground-based ice volume also affect local and regional sea levels by the readjustment of the geoid and true polar wander.
 Atmospheric pressure, ocean currents and local ocean temperature changes can affect LMSL as well.

-Eustatic sea level change (as opposed to local change) results in an alteration to the global sea levels due to changes in either the volume of water in the world's oceans or net changes in the volume of the oceanic basins.
+Eustatic sea level change (global as opposed to local change) is due to change in either the volume of water in the world's oceans or the volume of the oceanic basins.
+Two major mechanisms are currently causing eustatic sea level rise.

-Short-term and periodic changes

-There are many factors which can produce short-term (a few minutes to 14 months) changes in sea level.
-Two major mechanisms are causing sea level to rise.
 First, shrinking land ice, such as mountain glaciers and polar ice sheets, is releasing water into the oceans.
 Second, as ocean temperatures rise, the warmer water expands.

+Short-term and periodic changes

+Many factors can produce short-term changes in sea level, typically within a few metres, in timeframes ranging from minutes to months: